tobiasrausch/wally/README.md

 # Wally

-Plotting of aligned sequencing reads in BAM/CRAM format and visualization of genomic variants.
+Plotting of aligned sequencing reads or assembled contigs in BAM/CRAM format and visualization of genomic variants.

 ## Installing Wally